lukepollen/pie-ganalytics/README.md

 2. ) Install Python with the scientific stack (numpy, pands and matplotlib) and these modules dependencies.
 3. ) Update the syntax of engine in the initialiseDataFrame function of dataFrameFunctions.py and in the analytics_ .py downloader files to locate your database.
 4. ) Change the details in def main() of print_profiles and the analytics_ .py files to your service account email and key file location (the secrets.p12)
-5. ) Run print_profiles and record the indices of the property, account and view; for the fourth view of the first account in your fourth profile record the indices 3, 0, 3
+5. ) Run print_profiles and record the indices of the property, account and view; for the fourth view of the first account in your fourth property record the indices 3, 0, 3
 6. ) Enter these indices in the get_first_profile function of the analytics_ downloaders.
 Run the downloaders after updating.
 7. ) Run the remaining python files to chart, e.g. source.py will chart user activites by your combinations of source, medium, country, region, etc.